‘This is not a game’: Global virus death toll hits 2 million

 Health experts fear, too, that if shots are not distributed widely and fast enough, it could give the virus time to mutate and defeat the vaccine — “my nightmare scenario,” as Jha put it.

 U.N.
-Secretary General Antonio Guterres said the terrible number of deaths “has been made worse by the absence of a global coordinated effort.”
+Secretary General Antonio Guterres said the 2 million milestone “has been made worse by the absence of a global coordinated effort.”
 He added: “Science has succeeded, but solidarity has failed.”

 Meanwhile, in Wuhan, where the scourge was discovered in late 2019, a global team of researchers led by WHO arrived Thursday on a politically sensitive mission to investigate the origins of the virus, which is believed to have spread to humans from wild animals.